-All our personal injury clients can afford to pursue their claim in court.
+All our personal injury clients can afford to pursue their claims in court.
 This is because we represent clients on a contingency fee basis.
-Contingency fee means we only get paid if the case settles or if the jury awards damages to you.
+A contingency fee means we only get paid if the case settles or if the jury awards damages to you.
 We take cases on a percentage basis – not an hourly basis.

 The Common Phases of a Personal Injury Case

 Victims of any accident should seek legal counsel as soon as possible.
 There are many things victims should do and not do immediately after an accident.
 These are the basic components of every trial.

 This stage involves the basic steps before a lawsuit is filed.
 We call this “pre-litigation” since certain steps are required to be taken to determine if a client has a case that can be taken to trial.
 These steps include:

 - Select a lawyer.
 Experience matters.
 Skilled trial lawyers understand how each part of the trial process affects other parts.
 We prepare each case for a jury trial.
 Only lawyers who have tried cases successfully understand how to fully prepare a case.
 A respected trial lawyer understands the legal arguments.
 He understands how to review evidence.
 The trial lawyer knows when and how to negotiate with insurance adjustors.
 He understands the arguments defense attorneys make.

 - Get medical care.
 For most accident victims, seeing an ER doctor is just the first stage of their medical care.
 Experienced legal counsel works with injury victims to help them see the right doctors.
 Early intervention and experienced care often lead to better medical outcomes.
 Our lawyers work with your doctors to determine your diagnosis and prognosis.